HalilB84/Lights/README.md

 ## Todos:

 - Switch to webgl2
-- Cleanup/structure code
+- ~~Cleanup/structure code~~ -> Better but still needs cleaning but I need to adopt a way to transfer data between ui and the backend.
+Basically eliminate tight coupling
-- Start adding audio visual support using canvas textures / add interesting things, play with light
+- ~~Start adding audio visual support using canvas textures / add interesting things, play with light~~ -> Progress but never done
 - Completely document radiance cascades
 - Attempt to fix problems with radiance cascades
-- Research how to make this runable on an average device
+- ~~Research how to make this runable on an average device~~ -> Solved by downscaling, filtering and upscaling, still can be improved
 - Use some sort of framework so I get a internship